TimoVerkroost/minor-funda/README.md

 - [Aja.js](http://krampstudio.com/aja.js/) - Ajax without XML Asynchronous JavaScript And JSON.
 - [TransparencyJS](https://github.com/leonidas/transparency) - A semantic template engine for the browser.
 It maps JSON objects to DOM elements by id, class and data-bind attributes.
 - [Routie](https://github.com/jgallen23/routie) - A tiny javascript hash router.
+- [Funda API](http://www.funda.nl/) - Database for houses that are for sell, hire, enz..

 ## Wishlist
 - Infinite scroll or pagination to get more then 25 results.